Giga-ton scalable Carbon Dioxide Removal Technology

 Electrochemical Direct Ocean Capture (DOC)

 Direct Ocean Capture relies solely on renewable electricity and seawater to extract CO₂ from the surface of seawater and consequently from the atmosphere.
-The process uses electrochemistry and vacuum to alter the carbonate equilibrium of the existing dissolved carbon in water to enable CO₂ extraction in gas form, which is then permanently stored in geological formations or put into products such as concrete.
+The process uses electrochemistry and vacuum to alter the carbonate equilibrium of the existing dissolved carbon in water to enable CO₂ extraction in gas form, which is then permanently stored in geological formations or put into products such as mineralized concrete.
 We return the decarbonized water to the surface of the ocean, where it re-absorbs CO₂ from the atmosphere, bringing balance to climate and battling ocean acidification.

 Our Products

-The removed CO₂ can be stored away in a permanent way (Carbon Dioxide Removal, CDR), or it can be used/ converted to chemical/ fuels (Utilisation).
+The removed CO₂ can be stored away in a permanent way (Carbon Dioxide Removal, CDR), or it can be used/ converted to chemical/ fuels (Utilisation)

 We remove and store CO₂ and sell carbon credits to compensate for irreducible emissions